 Absolutely.
 From the age of thirteen or fourteen, I was at the Cinematheque every night.

-When you started working in America in the late 1980s, did you have the same creative freedom that you had in Europe?
+When you started working in America in the late 1980s, did you have the same creative freedom you had experienced in Europe?

 Did you enjoy working in the studios, shooting on the sound stages and back lots?